MrTomato77/Follina-Simulation/SET_email/readme.md

 2
 ```

-11. **Enter attacker email, what the reciever will see and app password for this gmail.**
+11. **Enter attacker email, what the victim will see and app password for this gmail.**
 ```
-attacker@test.com
+test2@example.com
-attacker
+test2
 ```

 12. **Enter SMTP server address and port for SMTP server port.**